rackerlabs/support-how-to/content/how-to/general/the-cloud-and-its-products/index.md

 | Microsoft | Azure Storage |
 | GCP | Persistent Disk |

-**Cloud backups:** File-based backup of your server data.
+**Cloud backups:** These provide file-based backups of your server data.
 You can choose which files to back up and retrieve.

-**Cloud Images:** It copies the entire state of a server, including the OS, data and flavour.
-This backup is designed to obtain an instant image of your server, so you should rely on cloud backups to preserve your data.
-Amazon AMI&reg; is an example of a cloud image service.
+**Cloud images:** An image is a copy of an entire state of a server, including the OS, data, and flavor.
+This image obtains an instant copy of your server, but you should rely on cloud backups to preserve your data.
+Amazon AMI&reg;
+is an example of a cloud image service.

-**Cloud Monitoring:** Use monitoring to check for information like if your website is running, or how much memory your server is using.
+**Cloud monitoring:** Use monitoring to check for information such as whether your website is running or how much memory your server is using.
 Monitoring is crucial to maintain uptime, stay informed, and save you money.

-Cloud monitoring from major vendors are:
+The following table shows some major vendors and their cloud monitoring products:

 | Vendor | Product |
 |--|--|